 Your territory management plan should include guidelines for lead generation, including how to create targeted marketing campaigns, how to qualify leads, and how to nurture leads through your sales funnel.

-Bring the relevant people into a room, (your sales, customer success and marketing leaders) and create some!
+Bring the relevant people into a room, (your marketing, customer success, and sales leaders) and create some!

 Tip 5: Monitor and adjust